Indian police investigate editor after sex assault claim

 India's working women often face sexual harassment from colleagues, managers or employers, yet few report these cases, fearful of losing their jobs or facing persecution simply for speaking out, gender rights activists say.

-The government passed a law in March to discourage exploitative behavior such as sexual advances, requests for sexual favors and innuendo at work.
+The government passed a law in March to discourage exploitative behaviour such as sexual advances, requests for sexual favours and innuendo at work.

 But activists say few outfits have set up the grievance panels stipulated by the law, which would give women a safe forum to report cases and bring offenders to book.